There are distinct differences in male and female noses.

 How does Feminizing Rhinoplasty work to create a more “female” nose?

 Feminizing Rhinoplasty reduces the overall size of the nose, and alters its shape and profile to make it appear more feminine.
 This result is achieved by narrowing and/or altering the nose internally, and/or reshaping and moving the nose cartilage.
+The real skill in the procedure is for the surgeon to have an appreciation and understanding of the aesthetic of what constitutes a “female” nose.

 The Artistry of Feminizing Rhinoplasty